 4th place = £200

 5th place = £100

 Team prize £500.
 Teams consist of 4 climbers which must be mixed.
 The Team prize is based on the scores from the qualification round.

 You can register your team on the day or in advance on the registration form.

 The Team event is a fun part to the day and can really add to the experience as you climb with your mates.
-In 2012 we had a prize for the 'best dressed' team and we will do the same again in 2013.
+For the last few years we have had a prize for the 'best dressed' team and we will do the same again in 2014.
 Best dressed can be anything from evening wear to your most imaginative fancy dress.
 The prize will be 'tailored' to the winning team (pun fully intended)

 Register, turn up and pay the normal Climbing Works entry fee , get your score sheet and off you go.

 International licenses are NOT required for the CWIF.